 According to Municipal Code of Indianapolis(Sec.
 431-106) property owners and occupants are responsible for keeping sidewalks clear of snow and ice.

-Many people rely on walking and transit as their primary way to get around, and without a wide, clear path through snow and ice, it is especially difficult for people with disabilities, seniors, and children to walk safely.
+Many people rely on walking and transit as their primary source of transportation and without a wide, clear path through snow and ice, it is especially difficult for people with disabilities, seniors, and children to walk safely.
 We are all pedestrians and benefit from having a safe, clear, and continuous path to travel.

 You should clear a 5-foot-wide path along the sidewalk, where conditions allow.
 This width allows pedestrians in wheelchairs, people with children in strollers, students walking to school, and individuals with assistive devices mobility and access.